storageos/storageos.github.io/_docs/install/docker.md

 ## Installation

-NBD is a default Linux kernel module that allows block devices to be run in userspace.
+NBD (Network Block Device) is a default Linux kernel module that allows block devices to be run in userspace.
 It is not a requirement for StorageOS to run, but improves performance significantly.
 To enable the module and increase the number of allowable devices, run:

 ```bash
 $ sudo nbd nbds_max=1024